NixOS/nixpkgs/doc/stdenv/cross-compilation.chapter.md

 | target                     | target                       |

 Some examples will make this table clearer.
 Suppose there's some package that is being built with a `(build, host, target)` platform triple of `(foo, bar, baz)`.
-If it has a build-time library dependency, that would be a "host → build" dependency with a triple of `(foo, foo, *)` (the target platform is irrelevant).
+If it has a build-time library dependency, that would be a "host → *" dependency with a triple of `(foo, foo, *)` (the target platform is irrelevant).
 If it needs a compiler to be built, that would be a "build → host" dependency with a triple of `(foo, foo, *)` (the target platform is irrelevant).
 That compiler, would be built with another compiler, also "build → host" dependency, with a triple of `(foo, foo, foo)`.

 ### Cross packaging cookbook {#ssec-cross-cookbook}